1896 Summer Olympics medal table

+represents countries that won at least one gold medal.

+represents participating countries that did not win medals.

+represents entities that did not participate at the 1896 Summer Olympics.

 A silver medal was awarded to the winner of each event during the 1896 Summer Olympics in Athens, Greece.

 The 1896 Summer Olympics, officially known as the Games of the I Olympiad, were a summer multi-sport event held in Athens, the capital of Greece, from 6 to 15 April 1896, and were the first Olympic Games of the Modern era.

 A total of 241 athletes from 14 nations participated in 43 events in nine sports at these games.

 Ten of the fourteen participating nations earned medals, and three medals were won by mixed teams, i.e., teams made up of athletes from multiple nations.
 The United States won the most gold medals (11) with 14 athletes participating.
 In contrast, the host nation, Greece, with 169 athletes participating, won the most medals overall (47) as well as the most silver (18) and bronze (19) medals, finishing with one less gold medal than the United States, having 155 athletes more than the U.S.